 Letters of recommendation can be a great booster to a college application.
-Some colleges require them, for others they’re completely optional.
-But what makes a good letter?
+Some colleges require them, but for others they’re completely optional.
+But what makes a good recommendation letter?
 How can you ensure you have what you need out of them?
-Here are a few letter of recommendation tips to help you get a glowing review from your teacher, coach, or community leader.
+Here are a few tips to help you get a glowing review from your teacher, coach, or community leader.

 A Good Letter Paints a Picture of You